 If after the home visit, it is determined that you would be a good candidate to adopt a Doberman from Southwest Ohio Doberman Rescue, you will be invited to make an appointment to come out to the SWODR facility to meet and spend time with some of the available dogs.
 Our volunteers will introduce you to the dogs that we feel may meet your needs, circumstances, and lifestyle.
 Applicants are under no obligation to accept a dog based on SWODR's suggestions.

 When you feel you have "connected" with a particular dog, you can spend time with the dog, whether it be walking, playing, or just sitting and petting the dog.

 If a good match is made, and you find that special dog that you truly want to be a permanent member of your family, and per SWODR's approval, you will then finalize the adoption process by completing the adoption contract and an adoption donation is required at that time.

 You can then take your new dog home!
-Please bring a collar and leash for your new family member.

 Most of our dogs incur expenses greater than the adoption fee.
 In order to help cover our